Qiskit/qiskit-metapackage/docs/index.rst

    Qiskit Chemistry extends the Aqua element to allow the user to work easier with quantum computing for quantum chemistry problems.
 Qiskit Chemistry a set of tools, algorithms and software to use for quantum chemistry research.
-Qiskit Chemistry comes with interfaces prebuilt for the following four classicalcomputational chemistry software drivers:
+Qiskit Chemistry comes with interfaces prebuilt for the following four classical computational chemistry software drivers:

    - Gaussian™ 16 (a commercial chemistry program)
    - PSI4 (an open-source chemistry program built on Python)